Fukuoka - Edificio Acros

 3. Ohori Park

-Located right next to the ruins of Fukuoka Castle is this beautiful park perfect for walking.
-With a huge pond in the center and three small islands connected by bridges it is an ideal place to relax.
+Located right next to the ruins of Fukuoka Castle, with a huge pond in the center and three small islands connected by bridges, it is an ideal place to relax and for outdoor activities.
 Near Ohori Park one can also visit the Fukuoka Art Museum.
+Admission is free.
+Open 24 hours, although certain facilities such as the Japanese Garden have specific opening hours and prices.

 4. Gokoku Shrine